-Prince Harry & Meghan Markle’s Appearance At London’s First MLB Game Is A Sweet Date
+Prince Harry & Meghan Markle Had The Cutest Day Date At London's First MLB Game

 It's been almost two months since the Duke and Duchess of Sussex first welcomed Baby Archie, and the couple took a much-needed break from parenting duties on Saturday, June 29 by catching a ball game.
 Twelve years after London's Wembley Stadium first started hosting NFL games, another classic American sport is heading across the pond.
 On Saturday, the New York Yankees faced off against the Boston Red Sox at the city's former Olympic stadium, and Prince Harry and Meghan Markle’s appearance at London’s first MLB game made it a day date to remember.